Huyton: Sport

 The area is served by Knowsley Leisure and Culture Park (Longview Drive) and King George V Sports Centre (Longview Lane).

 Huyton-with-Roby has two 18-hole golf courses: Huyton & Prescot Golf Club (founded in 1905) and Bowring Golf Club (according to a sign at the course, the oldest municipal golf course in England).

 Huyton has its own cricket club, located off Huyton Lane which was founded in the mid-1860s by the Stone family and the town has produced at least one first class cricketer: Reginald Moss.

 Huyton also had a professional rugby league club from 1968 to 1985.
 It was formed from Liverpool Stanley (1934–1951) and Liverpool City (1951–1968).
 Huyton RLFC struggled in the second division of the Rugby Football League until 1985 when they were replaced by Runcorn Highfield.
 This club, later renamed Highfield, struggled on near the bottom of the pro game: in 1995–1996 they gained just one point all season and changed their name to Prescot Panthers, before folding at the end of the 1997 season.
 (Huytonians still interested in supporting pro rugby league have the choice of either St. Helens or Widnes Vikings, both of whom are 6 mi away from Huyton).

-In football, the town has produced two outstanding midfield England internationals: Peter Reid (Everton) and Steven Gerrard (Liverpool).
-Other footballers include Joey Barton, Craig Hignett, Tony Hibbert, David Nugent, Lee Molyneux, Leon Osman, John Relish, Greg Tansey, Lee Trundle and Callum McManaman.
-Notably, on 28 March 2007, two of Huyton's most prominent footballers starred for England in a 3–0 away win in Andorra.
+In football, the town has produced the England midfield internationals Peter Reid (Everton) and Steven Gerrard (Liverpool).
+Other footballers include Craig Hignett, Tony Hibbert, David Nugent, Lee Molyneux, Leon Osman, John Relish, Greg Tansey, Lee Trundle, Callum McManaman and Cole Stockton.
+On 28 March 2007, two of Huyton's most prominent footballers starred for England in a 3–0 away win in Andorra.
 Goals came from Steven Gerrard (2) and David Nugent.
 Both players were educated at Cardinal Heenan High School.

 Huyton has many amateur football teams at both junior and senior level, but only one FA Charter Standard Club, Paramount Community Football Club.

 Despite producing so many pro footballers, Huyton has never been able to sustain a semi-pro club for long.
 Nearby Kirkby Town changed their name to Knowsley United in 1988 and moved to Alt Park, the former home of Huyton Rugby league Club.
 In United's first five seasons they were successful.
 In 1988–89 they finished runners-up in the North West Counties Football League.
 The following season they were champions and won promotion to the Northern Premier League Division One.
 They were accordingly promoted to the Premier Division.
 The following season they reached the first round proper of the FA Cup, only to be beaten by Carlisle United at home.
 The momentum did not last and Knowsley United ceased to be a senior semi-pro side in 1998.

 Huytonians wishing to support a local semi-pro outfit have Prescot Cables located at Valerie Park in the Northern Premier League (Premier Division) less than 2 mi away.